 I recommend an SLR (single-lens reflex, where the viewfinder actually looks through the lens, not through a second peephole), with a zoom lens.
 A 28-80 zoom lens isn't too pricey, and will take almost every photo you need.
 You can quickly frame your photo using the zoom.
 If you plan to shoot flowers and small details (bugs and insects) the lens should also allow macro focusing.

 The camera should be smart, but it shouldn't think it's smarter than you are: It's nice to have autofocus, but you should be able to focus manually or lock the focus while awaiting some action.
 You should be able to easily control the exposure manually, for example, to specify a shutter setting.
 (When the bike has major speed, your shutter can't be slow.)
+And it's nice if it has a pop-up flash, so you can put a little "fill" on a biker's face.
+Those helmet shadows can be murder.

 The film.
 Your film is an emulsion of chemical particles.
 (When the particles are hit by light of certain wavelengths, the chemical changes.
 The developing process converts this chemical change into colored dyes within the emulsion.)